+In the CMAP region in 2021, there were a total of 3,266,741 households.
 Considering the intention of the shared fund to direct funding to projects that are more regional in nature, staff compared the number of households served by individual projects from the 2021 call for projects cycle to the total number of households within the county where each project is located.
-This revealed that, on average projects in less dense counties may serve a significantly larger number of households than the total households within the county, and projects in more dense counties may serve a significantly smaller number of households than the total households within the county, as illustrated in the table below.
+On average projects in less dense counties may serve a significantly larger number of households than the total households within the county, and projects in more dense counties may serve a significantly smaller number of households than the total households within the county, as illustrated in the table below.